Oyne/BugTracker/README.md

 ## Prerequisites

-- Docker installed on your machine
+- Docker installed on your machine, you can do it [here](https://www.docker.com/get-started/)
 - Docker Compose (usually included with Docker Desktop)

 ## How to run